The Moral Imperative

 “We stand together because our deepest moral traditions demand it.
 In a time when political extremists push policies of division, inequality, and abandonment, our voices must rise together to affirm the dignity, rights, and sacred worth of every human being”.

-As Organizational Partners and Anchor Congregations, you are not just allies—you are the frontline.
+As Mobilizing Partners you are on the frontline.
 You are the modern-day repairers of the breach, those willing to stand in the gap for justice, truth, and the common good.

-“This is not just a political crisis; it is a moral one.
-We cannot be silent while our brothers and sisters are suffering.
+We cannot be silent while our neighbors and communities are suffering.
 We must come together across race, region, and religion to demand a future rooted in love, justice, and truth.
-We are called to be the conscience of this democracy—to be the repairers of the breach and the restorers of our streets.”
+We are called to be the conscience of this democracy—to be the repairers of the breach and the restorers of our streets.

 The High Moral Stakes: Our Budget, Our Future

-The federal budget being proposed is not neutral—it is a moral crisis.
-It slashes food, housing, healthcare, and education for millions while pouring billions into tax breaks for billionaires and the war machine.
+A federal budget that slashes food, housing, healthcare, and education for millions while pouring billions into tax breaks for billionaires and the war machine is immoral.

 We must declare clearly: